BoyuShen2004/online-error-handling-tool/README.md

 - **Hard negatives**: Non-tornadic cases that resemble tornadic patterns (reducing false alarms)

 **Impact on tornado detection**:
-- Dramatically improves PR AUC (0.589 vs. baseline AUC-PD 0.529), reflecting better performance on the minority class
+- Dramatically improves PR AUC (0.5886 vs. baseline AUC-PD 0.5294), reflecting better performance on the minority class
-- Reduces the model's tendency to collapse toward majority-class predictions (baseline struggle: AUC≈0.50 with naïve training)
+- Reduces the model's tendency to collapse toward majority-class predictions (baseline struggle: ROC AUC≈0.50 with naïve training)
 - Enables the model to learn from difficult tornado cases (EF0–EF1) that constitute most of the positive class

 #### AdamW Optimizer with Decoupled Weight Decay